 Buying a car is no simple decision.
 From buying outright, to buying a car on finance, there are many options.
 You also have to consider running costs.
 In fact, it’s probably the second most expensive thing you’ll buy after a home.
-So it’s important to make sure you get the best deal on financing.
+So it’s important to make sure you choose the best way to buy a car for you.

 Cash or savings?

-- You should make sure you have enough savings left over for an emergency after you have paid for your car.
+- Make sure you have enough saving left over for an emergency after you have paid for your car.

-- If you don’t have enough savings to buy the car outright, you could use them to give you the biggest deposit possible.
+- If you don’t have enough savings to buy the car in full, you could use them to give you the biggest deposit possible.

 Use our Car costs calculator to work out the total cost of motoring.